AYSRH ToolkitDelivering Services for Youth

 These steps are informed by USAID’s High Impact Practice brief on Adolescent-friendly contraceptive services: mainstreaming adolescent-friendly elements into existing contraceptive services.

-Ensure institutional standards for youth-friendly service align with international standards
+Step 1: Start local: Ensure institutional standards for youth-friendly service align with international standards

 |Example: Ministry of Health, Kenya|

-|The National Adolescent Sexual and Reproductive Health Policy (2015) articulates the following priority actions related to enhancing the skills of health professionals:
+The National Adolescent Sexual and Reproductive Health Policy (2015) articulates the following priority actions related to enhancing the skills of health professionals:

-If such standards do not exist and must be developed, young people or youth organizations are crucial allies in ensuring that they are youth-responsive and context-specific.
+If such standards do not exist and must be developed, young people and youth organizations are crucial allies in ensuring that they are youth-responsive and context-specific.
 The World Health Organization (WHO)’s Core Competencies in Adolescent Health and Development for Primary Care Providers includes:

 |Basic concepts in adolescent health and development, and effective communication||